Effective Date: October 21, 2014

 c.
 NPD 1440.6, NASA Records Management.

 a.
 The NASA Administrator has designated the Assistant Administrator for Protective Services (AA, OPS) as the agency's Insider Threat Senior Official, responsible for the NASA Insider Threat Program.
-The AA, OPS shall principally responsible for establishing a process to gather, integrate, and centrally analyze, and respond to OPS, Office of the Chief Information Officer (OCIO), Office of the Inspector General (IG), Office of the General Counsel (OGC), Office of Human Capital Management (OHCM), LE and any other relevant information indicative of a potential insider threat.
+The AA, OPS shall principally responsible for establishing a process to gather, integrate, and centrally analyze, and respond to OPS, Office of the Chief Information Officer (OCIO), Office of the Inspector General (IG), Office of the General Counsel (OGC), Office of the Chief Human Capital Officer (OCHCO), LE and any other relevant information indicative of a potential insider threat.

 b.
 The AA, OPS, as the NASA Insider Threat Senior Official, shall comply with Executive Order (EO) 13587 and the Presidential Memorandum, National Insider Threat Policy and Minimum Standards for Executive Branch Insider Threat Programs, and the responsibilities listed below.